FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Now that we have covered the real world OAuth modes, let's dig into how these are actually implemented using the OAuth grants.
 OAuth grants are:

-* Authorization Code Grant
+* Authorization Code grant
-* Implicit Grant
+* Implicit grant
-* Resource Owner's Password Credentials Grant
+* Resource Owner's Password Credentials grant
-* Client Credentials Grant
+* Client Credentials grant
-* Device Grant
+* Device grant

 We'll cover each grant type below and discuss how it is used, or not, for each of the OAuth modes above.

-### Authorization code grant
+### Authorization Code grant

 This is the most common OAuth grant and also the most secure.
 It relies on a user interacting with a browser (Chrome, Firefox, Safari, etc.) in order to handle OAuth modes 1 though 6 above.
 This grant requires the interaction of a user, so it isn't usable for the **Machine-to-machine authorization** mode.
 All of the interactive modes we covered above involve the same parties and UI, except when a "permission grant screen" is displayed.